complexdatacollective/Fresco/README.md

    ![Deploy on Vercel4](public/images/readme-screenshots/vercel4.png)

-# Create User Account on your Fresco app
+# Create User Account on Your Fresco App

 Visit your deployed app to create your administrator account.
 Only one user account can be created.

-> **_NOTE_**: For security, you have _5 minutes_ from when the app is deployed to create a user account.
+**_NOTE_**: For security, you have **_30 minutes_** from when the app is deployed to create a user account.
 If this time elapses without a user account being created, your configuration will expire.
-You may redeploy using the same steps.
+You would have to [Trigger Redeployment on Your App by Resetting Your Database](#trigger-redeployment-on-your-app-by-resetting-your-database).

 1. Create an account by providing a username and password.